kms54321/English-Translation-for-Baidu-Wangpan/README.md

  - go to the xml directory
  - replace the DuiStringTable.xml file in the zip archive with the downloaded english version

-Current as of Sep 12 2021
+Current as of Nov 23 2021